base-api-io/base-cr/README.md

 ## Usage

-1. Sign up on [www.base-api.io0](https://www.base-api.io) and creat an applications and copy its access token.
+1. Sign up on [www.base-api.io](https://www.base-api.io) and create an application and copy its access token.

 2. Require the shard: